Novo Nordisk (NVO) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the drugmaker had gained 1.1% over the past month.
-This has outpaced the Medical sector's loss of 0.55% and lagged the S&P 500's gain of 1.85% in that time.
+Heading into today, shares of the drugmaker had lost 2.79% over the past month, lagging the Medical sector's loss of 2.14% and the S&P 500's loss of 1.43% in that time.

-Novo Nordisk will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Novo Nordisk to post earnings of $1.01 per share.
-This would mark year-over-year growth of 17.44%.
+Wall Street will be looking for positivity from Novo Nordisk as it approaches its next earnings report date.
+On that day, Novo Nordisk is projected to report earnings of $0.50 per share, which would represent year-over-year growth of 16.28%.
 Our most recent consensus estimate is calling for quarterly revenue of $8.21 billion, up 32.95% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Novo Nordisk.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for Novo Nordisk should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Valuation is also important, so investors should note that Novo Nordisk has a Forward P/E ratio of 43.47 right now.
-This represents a premium compared to its industry's average Forward P/E of 14.88.
+Looking at its valuation, Novo Nordisk is holding a Forward P/E ratio of 43.02.
+This valuation marks a premium compared to its industry's average Forward P/E of 14.72.

-Meanwhile, NVO's PEG ratio is currently 1.78.
+Meanwhile, NVO's PEG ratio is currently 1.76.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Large Cap Pharmaceuticals stocks are, on average, holding a PEG ratio of 1.78 based on yesterday's closing prices.
+NVO's industry had an average PEG ratio of 1.76 as of yesterday's close.

 The Large Cap Pharmaceuticals industry is part of the Medical sector.
 This group has a Zacks Industry Rank of 200, putting it in the bottom 21% of all 250+ industries.